 Creativity is a skill that takes time to develop and repeated effort to strengthen.
-To optimize your website’s conversion potential, it requires a creative mindset to generate unconventional ideas that challenge traditionalist thinking, question assumptions and disrupt established norms.
+To optimize your website’s conversion potential requires a creative mindset to generate unconventional ideas that challenge traditionalist thinking, question assumptions, and disrupt established norms.
 To make an impact, your web design can’t be looked at as “just another project” on a to-do list.
-It needs to be on your mission critical list with priority over other initiatives, supported by strategic planning, resources, energy, and attention needed to make it successful.
+It needs to be on your mission-critical list with priority over other initiatives, supported by strategic planning, resources, energy, and attention needed to make it successful.

 Here are a few fundamental principles to get your mind into “creative shape.”